NotLarry/botLarry/README.md

 "Some of this code was generated with the help of OpenAI's ChatGPT."
+When I asked the robot how to attribute it, it told me not to worry about it.
+I guess code developed from stollen code is fair game?
+I don't think so.
+I will do my best to attibute any specific code I get with the help of ChatGPT.